Kevin-Bian/recruiting-exercises/inventory-allocator/README.md

 Therefore, whenever we encounter a warehouse that can join two previously seperated ones, we will pick it instead to fill the order.

 1. Loop through warehouses
-   1. For through items
+   1. Loop through items
-      1. Update order by taking as much of the item as possible from current warehouse.
+      1. Update the order by taking as much of the item as possible from the current warehouse.
-      2. We can either split up the order or join previously split orders (if current warehouse can fill an entire item)
+      2. We can either split up the order or join previously split orders (if the current warehouse can fill an entire item)
-   2. Check if current warehouse can fully fill order (if so we are done)
+   2. Check if the current warehouse can fully fill the order (if so we are done)
-2. Check if order is complete and return the result if so
+2. Check if the order is complete and return the result if so

 ```
 warehouses = [{'name': 'owd', 'inventory': {'apple': 1}}]